 KCBGraphics.com is a leading supplier of trade show products in Toronto, Ontario.
 Please take a look at our heavy duty banner pricing and don’t hesitate to give us a call with any questions at 1-800-350-7152.

-The key to a good outdoor banner is strength.
-How thick, or how sturdy is the material?
+The key to a good outdoor banner is strength. to begin with, how thick or how sturdy is the material?
 How well will it resist tearing in the wind?

 By default, we finish all our outdoor banner printing with a stitched edge.
 This edge includes grommets to attached your banner as you need.

 To aid against wind, most shops will sew a strip of nylon webbing around the perimeter of the banner.
 This provides a fair bit of extra strength against tearing grommets do to misuse or wind.
-These strips of nylon are sewn right inside the back edge of the banner, which is then fixed with grommets, to two working together for a strong, long lasting edge.
+We sew these strips of nylon right inside the back edge of the banner, which is then fixed with grommets, to two working together for a strong, long lasting edge.

 When banners are made to hang over a street, highway, or between two buildings, the wind becomes a concern.
 A strong wind can cause a banner to act as a sail, pulling against itself.
 This can, in turn, cause the grommets to start to tear through the vinyl.
 Now, this might not be a concern.
 Maybe the banner is going up against a wall, or is in a sheltered area without much wind.
 But if not, then we recommend adding windflaps to your outdoor banner.

 These are flaps, or wind smiles, cut directly through the vinyl.
 Yes, they can impact or impede your graphics.
 Banners that require these flaps, though. are generally large and intended for viewing from a distance.
 When there is no wind, they hang flat, reducing impact to your text or artwork.
 When setting up your file for print, we will show you where these wind flaps will be placed, staggering their placement to try to minimize impact on your design.